 Many hours can be spent exploring trails in the vicinity of Newhalem.
 From valley paths to accessible boardwalks, there is variety and reward for everyone.
 Enjoy!

-Sterling Munro Trail
+Sterling Munro Viewpoint

 River Loop Trail

 The 1.8 mile (2.9 km) loop begins from the northeast corner of the North Cascades Visitor Center, leading through a variety of forest growth to a peaceful gravel bar with sweeping river views.
 This trail gives access to loops A & B in Newhalem Creek Campground and the amphitheater.

 Starts 0.3 miles (0.5 km) east along the service road past Newhalem Creek Campground Loop C, 40 yards (35 m) beyond the steel grated Newhalem Creek Bridge.
 The path is wheelchair accessible; 1000 ft (300 m) long with easy grades.
 View a 1,400 year old hunting camp sheltered by a large boulder along side Newhalem Creek, or take a side trail 1600 ft (500 m) to an old growth cedar glade near Newhalem Creek.

 Begins at suspension bridge in Newhalem or from the Newhalem Creek Powerhouse at the end of the service road beyond Loop C in Newhalem Creek Campground.
 This easy 0.3 mile (0.5 km) gravel loop meanders along the banks of the Skagit River through stands of old growth forest.

 Ladder Creek Falls